nicolasvancan/monvandb/diary/en/1_binary_trees_and_components/2_binary_tree_nodes.md

 }
 ```

 That means, when I serialize data, I just take the data field containing all node bytes.
-I don't like personally to do it this way, but, I am not sure whether ot not there is another option that may be as fast as this one.
+I don't personally like to do it this way, but I am not sure whether or not there is another option that may be as fast as this one.

-The disadvantages of this sort of implementation is that we must build all getters and setters for all specific partes of our page, which brings more complexity to my solution.
-I'll continue with this solution anyway, let's see what I get.
+The disadvantages of this sort of implementation are that we must build all getters and setters for all specific parts of our page, which brings more complexity to my solution.
+I'll continue with this solution anyway; let's see what I get.

 # The Node Node

 I was not inspired today to create something fabulous, so let's try to do the basic.
 The Node node should have a header and also a structure to save data from nodes or leaves.
-Btree normally requires keys that are used as indexes to searches.
-What kind of Key will the bTree have?
+B-tree normally requires keys that are used as indexes to searches.
+What kind of Key will the B-tree have?

-Normally, what I see are columns with non negative integer numbers that increase automatically with time, I think the first approach would be to use a integer number as key, I don't want complexity right now.
+Normally, what I see are columns with non-negative integer numbers that increase automatically with time.
+I think the first approach would be to use an integer number as key; I don't want complexity right now.
 The key can become huge, so I assume that it is the largest number available in the language: **uint64**.

-For every key we store value, but for the case of Node Node, we store a address, not a memory address, but a page address, that can also be huge, so we assume page address is **uint64** as well.
+For every key, we store a value, but for the case of the Node Node, we store an address, not a memory address, but a page address, that can also be huge, so we assume the page address is **uint64** as well.

 So, the first step is to create the basic structure for our nodes: